 Footsteps and banging could be heard from upstairs, followed by footsteps and banging down the stairs, as one of her boys came crashing down on his way to the garage.
 “Slow down,” she managed, sounding more pleading than commanding.
 Had she ever really been a commanding mother figure?
 She didn’t think so, but as she hurried to tidy up, shoving in another bite, she knew that she tried very hard to be a really good mom.

 It was as if the world stopped spinning and Kirsten stood frozen with fear.
-Her throat seemed to have opened just enough to allow this bite of food the perfect fit... the perfect fit to plug her airway.
+Her throat had opened just enough to allow that sandwich to plug her airway.
 It felt as if someone had clamped a hand around her neck.
 Maybe two hands.
 She began to gag a bit as that bite of sandwich just sat there, stuck.
 She didn’t know what to do.
 Does this sort of thing really happen to people?
 In this day and age do people really choke on a bite of sandwich?
 Granted that bite was a bit large and yes she was in a hurry and not really taking the time to chew properly, but she’d been eating this way for years.
 She’d been forced to eat this way if one wanted to know the truth.
 With a house full of kids you eat when you can and you don’t complain if it’s quick.
 If it’s food you’re grateful and if it’s hot, well then you must be on vacation.
-This day was like any other, she couldn’t be choking...
+This day was like any other, she couldn’t be choking ...

 Kirsten began shifting quickly from foot to foot while her hands shook nervously by her sides.
 She had to try something.
 She didn’t want to risk the baby, but maybe she could lean over the chair and push without slamming her weight down.
 She tried it a few times, but it only made her stomach hurt.
 Was she doing it right?
 She tried it again, but it didn’t feel right.
 Was this the right kind of chair?
 Did it have to be a certain type of chair?
 Is this really happening?
 She realized that her hands were waving about frantically, as if that would help.
 It didn’t.